Book Summary

 4. "Kitty saw Anna every day, admired her, and imagined that she was always wearing purple clothes.
 But now that she saw her in black clothes, she realized that she had not really appreciated all her charm before.
 Kitty now saw her unexpected look.
 Only when I got a new look did I realize that Anna cannot wear purple clothes.
 Her charm lies in that she is always more eye-catching than her clothes, and the decorations on her body never attract attention.
 The black dress with gorgeous lace on her body It's inconspicuous.
 It's just a frame.
 What's striking is her person: simple, natural, elegant, happy, and full of life."

-5. In our words today, this is called aura, which is truly high.
+5. In our words today, this is called a truly high aura.
 Duan's fashion and beauty are about people wearing clothes, not people being wearing clothes.
 "Anna Karenina" was written in 1877.
 I often hear people say that these classics are outdated works, and smile without explanation.
 Some people don't know.
 They feel that the concepts of their high-end pioneers are just leftovers from the masters.

 6. When I first read "Anna" that year, I was a little disgusted with Levin's line, because I don't like reading about things in the countryside.
 This time, when I read the dialogue between two landowners meeting in the aristocratic council, my nose...
 Sore, eyes moist.
 I told my friend about it, and he asked strangely, where is the point of crying?
 I can't answer either.
 Later I realized that it was because of the man who wrote the book.
 How could he be so compassionate?
 How could he understand so many people, pity them, and love them?
 This is something that only God can do.